New Student FAQ

 Most students spend 6 months to a year in Level 1.
 Most students stay at the Level 2 level for more than a year or two, as there is a lot of new information to absorb at this level.
 Many students choose to take the first two class levels in conjunction–refining the previous level while taking on the challenge of the new level.
 Some may take less time to advance, and some may take longer.

-For my part, even after dancing for as many years as I have, I love taking foundation level classes from other teachers, for the chance to learn their unique style, and to refine my own skills and see the movement from a new perspective.
+Even after dancing for years–decades for some of us!–our teachers and advanced dancers love taking foundation level classes whenever possible, to refine our foundational skills and see the movement from a new perspective as we grow.
 It is not a sign of being “lesser” or “lower” to be a Level 1 student.
 Instead, it is the mark of a serious and respectful student to consider each class and each teacher a unique opportunity to revise and refine our skills.
 All of us, no matter where we are in our dance, benefit from revisiting the foundations often.

 How do I know when I’m ready for the next level?